tlswg/tls13-spec/draft-ietf-tls-tls13.md

 obfuscated_ticket_age
 : For each ticket, the time since the client learned about the server configuration that it is using, in milliseconds.
-This value is added modulo 2^32 to with the "ticket_age_add" value that was included with the ticket, see {{NewSessionTicket}}.
+This value is added modulo 2^32 to the "ticket_age_add" value that was included with the ticket, see {{NewSessionTicket}}.
 This addition prevents passive observers from correlating sessions unless tickets are reused.
 Note: because ticket lifetimes are restricted to a